nawenn/Animation/README.md

 # Animation
-An anmimated system that simulates and illustrates some of the imprtant protocols of TCP/IP- based computer networks.
+An animated system that simulates and illustrates some of the important protocols of TCP/IP- based computer networks.
 ![Animation](/readmeImage/image1.png)

 ## Layers